ProyectoPIONERA/IAModelHub/DEPLOYMENT.md

-# 🚀 Deployment Guide - IAModelHub
+# 🚀 Deployment Guide - AIModelHub

 Reorganization of `CatalogModelIA_DS` with separated logic and UI.
 This guide explains how to deploy the IA Assets Catalog with the new structure.